Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 The key idea tying everything together is:

-AI can accelerate discovery and generate new possibilities, but it cannot substitute for the physical, industrial, and institutional systems required to turn those possibilities into reality.
+AI can accelerate discovery and generate new possibilities, but it cannot substitute the physical, industrial, and institutional systems required to turn those possibilities into reality.

 Therefore:

-Strengthening talent pipelines improves current competitiveness
+Strengthening talent pipelines improves current competitiveness.

-But long-term power depends on building deeper capabilities
+But long-term power depends on building deeper capabilities.

 Conclusion